wkoffel/ceegee/README.md

 A [Character Generator](https://en.wikipedia.org/wiki/Character_generator) (or "CG") is a system that does graphics overlays on live video.
 These devices are typically powerful and [quite expensive](https://www.bhphotovideo.com/c/buy/Titlers-Character-Generators/ci/1966/N/4028759390).
 CeeGee provides a very lightweight CG system based on simple HTML templates, controlled via command line, and output over HDMI.

 This is currently a **toy project** and really not designed for production video workflows, although feel free to give it a go, YMMV.
+If you are doing this in serious environments, you'll probably want something like [CasparCG](http://casparcg.com/), which will not run on a Raspberry Pi (lack of modern OpenGL version and Intel-only), but is professional-grade software.

 ## To Use